MaxCoGa/pp/README.md

 - a PACKAGENAME VERSION LOCAL_PATH/URL SHA256 = add a package in pp_pkg_list(local package list)

+- l FLAG = list packages with the specified flag value

 #### TODO command:
 - up FLAG -> upgrade only the packages based on their flag